Baroque

 The Cupid

-Vermeer Cupid: Johannes Vermeer, Girl Reading a Letter at an Open Window, after the restoration, ca. 1657-1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
+Vermeer Cupid: Johannes Vermeer, Girl Reading a Letter at an Open Window, after the restoration, c.
+1657–1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
 Photo by Wolfgang Kreische.

-Johannes Vermeer, Girl Reading a Letter at an Open Window, after the restoration, ca. 1657-1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
+Johannes Vermeer, Girl Reading a Letter at an Open Window, after the restoration, c.
+1657–1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
 Photo by Wolfgang Kreische.

 The painting-within-a-painting of Cupid was covered for unknown reasons in the 18th century.
 The museum conservationists cleaned the painting and removed the overpainted layers.
 You can read more about the whole process here.
-As a result, the painting, now looking like it was finished by the artist yesterday, made art historians rethink how Vermeer’s masterpiece should be interpreted.
+As a result, the painting now looks like it was finished by the artist yesterday, which made art historians rethink how Vermeer’s masterpiece should be interpreted.

-Vermeer Cupid: Johannes Vermeer, Girl Reading a Letter at an Open Window, ca. 1657-1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
+Vermeer Cupid: Johannes Vermeer, Girl Reading a Letter at an Open Window, c.
+1657–1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
 Photo by Wolfgang Kreische.
+Detail.

-Johannes Vermeer, Girl Reading a Letter at an Open Window, ca. 1657-1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
+Johannes Vermeer, Girl Reading a Letter at an Open Window, c.
+1657–1659, © Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, Germany.
 Photo by Wolfgang Kreische.
+Detail.

-Generally in the artist’s oeuvre, Girl Reading a Letter at an Open Window marks the beginning of a series in which individuals, generally women, pause during an activity to find a moment of calm, and to reflect.
-Through details, this painting is directly linked to three other masterpieces, two of which are shown in the exhibition.
-The Delft artist changed the display and number of elements on them but they all have one constant – the figure of Cupid himself.
+In the artist’s oeuvre, Girl Reading a Letter at an Open Window marks the beginning of a series in which individuals, usually women, pause during an activity to find a moment of calmness and to reflect.
+Through details, this painting is directly linked to three other masterpieces.
+The Delft artist changed the display and number of elements in them, but they all have one constant—the figure of Cupid himself.

-Around 1656/57, Vermeer included a similar Cupid painting on his Maid Asleep (from The Metropolitan Museum of Art collection, not on show in Dresden).
-On the upper left corner of the painting, we see a dark shadow of a little part of the painting hang on the wall.
-To be exact, we only see someone’s legs and a mask – looking very similar to what we see in Dresden.
+Around 1656–1657, Vermeer included a similar Cupid painting in his A Maid Asleep (from The Metropolitan Museum of Art collection).
+In the upper left corner of the painting, hidden in a dark shadow, we see a small part of the painting hanging on the wall.
+To be exact, we only see someone’s legs and a mask—very similar to what we see in the Dresden paintings.

-Vermeer Cupid: Johannes Vermeer, Girl Interrupted at her Music, 1660/61, The Frick Collection, New York City, © The Frick Collection.
+Vermeer Cupid: Johannes Vermeer, Girl Interrupted at her Music, c.
+1658–1659, The Frick Collection, New York City, © The Frick Collection.
 Photo by Michael Bodycomb.

-Johannes Vermeer, Girl Interrupted at her Music, 1660/61, The Frick Collection, New York City, © The Frick Collection.
+Johannes Vermeer, Girl Interrupted at her Music, c.
+1658–1659, The Frick Collection, New York City, © The Frick Collection.
 Photo by Michael Bodycomb.

-The painting of Cupid appears again in Vermeer’s Girl Interrupted at her Music, dated to around 1658/59.
+The painting of Cupid appears again in Vermeer’s Girl Interrupted at her Music, dated around 1658–1659.
 As in the Dresden masterpiece, the picture of Cupid was once overpainted, but these add-ons were removed in 1907.
-Unfortunately, not much more can be said about the painting-in-a-painting because of the poor state of the work’s preservation.
+Unfortunately, not much more can be said about the painting-within-a-painting because of the poor state of the work’s preservation.
 We can trace a bow and maybe some arrows, but whether the masks were included is now impossible to say.

-Ten years later, in 1670-1672, Vermeer used the painting of the cupid for the last known time in his work Lady Standing at a Virginal.
+Ten years later, around 1670–1672, Vermeer used the painting of the cupid for the last known time in his work Lady Standing at a Virginal.
 Here, Cupid is portrayed in full, in the same pose as in Dresden, except for his right leg, which gives the impression of movement.
-In this painting, Cupid’s left hand is finally visible – he holds a playing card.
-Or a letter.
-Something white and small.
-We will come back to this thread later.
+In this painting, Cupid’s left hand is finally visible—he holds a playing card—or a letter—something white and small.
+We will come back to this motif later.

 Cupid and Johannes Vermeer

-The use of the same painting in four works lead to speculations that it was based on an actual painting that was owned by the artist.
-In all four Vermeer masterpieces, the painting-within-a-painting was depicted in a similar viewpoint.
-As Cupid was reproduced over a period of about 15 years, it is difficult to talk about any coincidence – especially since we know that the inventory of Vermeer’s estate, compiled after his death in 1676, mentions an artifact “from the upstairs backroom” referred to as “Cupid”, which could be this painting.
+Using the same painting in four works led to speculations that it was based on an actual painting that the artist owned.
+In all four Vermeer masterpieces, the painting-within-a-painting was depicted similarly.
+As Cupid was reproduced over a period of about 15 years, it is difficult to talk about any coincidence—especially since we know that the inventory of Vermeer’s estate, compiled after his death in 1676, mentions an artifact “from the upstairs backroom” referred to as “Cupid,” which could be this painting.

 Art historians tried to track it in the vast history of auctions and sales of works of art, but it proved impossible to find.
-But, what is interesting, based on Vermeer canvases they tried to estimate the size of the real Cupid painting – it should be ca. 115 x 85 cm, so quite large (bigger than most of the scenes painted by Vermeer).
+Interestingly, based on Vermeer canvases, they tried to estimate the size of the actual Cupid painting—it should be about 115 x 85 cm (45.3 x 33.5 in), so it is pretty large (bigger than most of the scenes painted by Vermeer).

 AdVertisment